Top 20 Amazing Things to Do in Graz, Austria

 Tip: Very interesting is also the God plague picture, a remnant from the Gothic period.
 This fresco is somewhat hidden on the southern outer wall of the cathedral in Graz.

-A real insider tip in Graz is a visit to the Glockenspielplatz, because here a very special spectacle awaits you.
-Every day, punctually at 11:00, 15:00 and 18:00 a.m., a cute couple of traditional costumed figures appear at the gable of the house and dance to the local carillon.
-A small highlight that is best enjoyed in one of the cozy cafés on the square.
+A real insider tip in Graz is a visit to the Glockenspielplatz because here an exceptional spectacle awaits you.
+Every day, punctually at 11:00 am, 3:00 pm and 6:00 pm, a cute couple of traditional costumed figures appear at the gable of the house and dance to the local carillon.
+A charming experience, best enjoyed in the cozy cafés and restaurants on the square of the Glockenspielplatz.

 More about Austria: